turp/workshop.intro-to-copilot/README.md

 - Modernizing syntax and patterns
 - Identifying and fixing deprecated API usage

-**Best practice:** Use the `@workspace` agent for refactoring tasks that span multiple files.
+**Best practice:** Use the Agent mode for refactoring tasks that span multiple files.
 The agent can understand dependencies between files and make coordinated changes across your codebase.
+Add `#codebase` context to give the agent full workspace visibility.

 #### 5. Work Asynchronously with Multiple AI Sessions